 - The assistance is provided in addition to all other assistance for which the recipient may be eligible in accordance with other Ministry of Construction and Housing assistance programs.

 - The assistance is comprised of grants and loans.
 The loan rates are: indexing + 4% interest for a period of 28 years.

 - Residents of public housing are entitled to a full grant for the modifications.
 In all other cases, the assistance is divided into four levels and is comprised either of a mixed grant-loan, or just a loan:

 - The form of the assistance is determined according to the number of people living in the home, the number of rooms in the home and each family member's income.
 For residents of public housing, the grant is provided regardless of the number of rooms or income.

-- For more information on the levels of assistance, see the Ministry of Construction and Housing website.
+- For more information on the levels of assistance in specific situations, see the Government Services and Information website.

 - The following chart outlines the process for assistance in funding assistance.

 - Assistance is entitled to those who have been established by a recognized medical institution (a hospital, insurance fun, and government rehabilitation frameworks) as one or more of the following: